 As the word suggests, it is a hybrid investment asset vehicle.
 A mix between two or more asset classes such as equity, debt bonds, and others.
 A type of balanced fund.
 Because of their diversification, Hybrid funds are better than equity-focused funds when in terms of safety.
 The high volatility in the market is saved due to bond concentration.
 It is a pure game of asset allocation.

 Highly suggested for investment at times when the market is a bit shaky and volatile.
 Any individual who prefers a safer form of investment can turn to hybrid funds.
 Where the allocation can be at 50-50, 60-40, or otherwise into equity & debt.
 An ELSS (Equity Linked Savings Scheme) allows an individual to claim deductions u/s 80C at Rs.
 1,50,000.

-Also known as RBI Floating Rate Savings Bonds is one of the safest forms of investing in RBI authorized bonds.
-These bonds will provide an annual interest income at 7.15% on a semi-annual basis (June & December).
+Also known as RBI Floating Rate Savings Bonds is one of the safest forms of investing in RBI-authorized bonds.
+These bonds will provide an annual interest income of 7.15% on a semi-annual basis (June & December).
 The income earned is non-cumulative.
 The interest earned is directly transferred into your savings account.
-The bonds are issued by the banks and the same carries a maturity period of 7 years.
+The bonds are issued by the banks and they carry a maturity period of 7 years.

-Those with a long term view of investing with a safe and steady expectation of return can invest in such bonds to earn a reasonable income of 7.15% per annum.
+Those with a long-term view of investing with a safe and steady expectation of return can invest in such bonds to earn a reasonable income of 7.15% per annum.
 As mentioned, the rates are floating.
 If the National Savings Certificate (NSC) rates increase, the rate to reflect on the RBI bonds rate with a difference of 35 basis points.
-I.e, the RBI rate to be 0.35% higher than the NSC scheme.
+I.e, the RBI rate is 0.35% higher than the NSC scheme.
 Interest income on bonds is fully taxable.

 Real Estate Investing: